Ginfung/constraintAnalysis/README.md

 The following figure shows the relative scores for all objectives in IBEA.
 ![five objs](./img/EvalRecord.jpg)
-We can see that the algorithm converge at around 100 evolutions.
+I can see that the algorithm converge at around 100 evolutions.

 The following table is the HV and spread indicators for two methods.
-From it, we can see that IBEA outperform DE.
+From it, I can see that IBEA outperform DE.
+This result is from a much larger feature [model](http://gsd.uwaterloo.ca:8088/SPLOT/models/REAL-FM-4.xml) (this will be demonstrated in the presentation)

 ![indicators](./img/indicators.PNG)